The Eighth

 The Eighth International Student 3D Audio Production Competition in Ambisonics 2024

 In 2024, the Student 3D Audio Competition is taking place for the eighth year in a row.
 Again, we are expecting many submissions of high quality, elaborate, peppered with trend-setting ideas.
-The finals and award ceremony take place end of November 2024 in the IEM in Graz.
+The finals and award ceremony take place on the 8th of November 2024 in the IEM in Graz.
 They will be streamed into the internet.
 In addition, you can attend one of the many live breakout sessions or public hearings locally in many cities where you can enjoy the original 3D audio quality of the audio productions.

 As last year, the nominated pieces of categiry 1 will be already presented as part of the ORF musikprotokoll.